scrapy/scrapy/docs/contributing.rst

 ==================

 The best way to submit a patch is to issue a `pull request`_ on Github, optionally creating a new issue first.
-And try to keep your commits to just the new functionality; meaning, if you want to clean up the code, to conform to :pep:`8` for example, make an additional commit.
-This keeps the commit history cleaner.

-Alternatively, we also accept the patches in the traditional way of sending them to the `scrapy-developers`_ list.

-Regardless of which mechanism you use, remember to explain what was fixed or the new functionality (what it is, why it's needed, etc).
+Remember to explain what was fixed or the new functionality (what it is, why it's needed, etc).
 The more info you include, the easier will be for core developers to understand and accept your patch.

 You can also discuss the new functionality (or bug fix) in `scrapy-developers`_ first, before creating the patch, but it's always good to have a patch ready to illustrate your arguments and show that you have put some additional thought into the subject.

+Finally, try to keep aesthetic changes (:pep:`8` compliance, unused imports removal, etc) in separate commits than functional changes, to make the pull request easier to review.

 Coding style
 ============